Hydrology

 Over the past year I was fortunate to have the opportunity to develop and lead the execution of Aero-Graphics' USGS 3DHP - Elevation Derived Hydrography contract.

-In 2013, USGS established the 3DEP program, with the goal of achieving nationwide high-resolution lidar coverage at 4–8+ points per square meter.
-Today, with roughly 95% of the United States mapped under 3DEP, the need and opportunity for a modern, high-resolution hydrographic framework became exteremely clear.
+In 2013, The USGS established the 3DEP program, with the goal of achieving nationwide high-resolution lidar coverage at 4–8+ points per square meter.
+Today, with roughly 95% of the United States mapped under 3DEP, the need and opportunity for a modern, high-resolution hydrographic framework became obvious.

 This program is special to me because it is an excellent culmination of technical skills and hydrological/ geomorphological knowledge.
 In the sections that follow, I outline my general approach to the work, along with key challenges I've encountered and the solutions that have proven most effective.